 How to Get a Permit in North Dakota

-Open carry of handguns is legal with a North Dakota Concealed Weapon License (CWL) for adults who have been residents for at least one year.
-North Dakota has constitutional concealed carry for adults who have been residents for at least one year and who are not prohibited by state or federal law from possessing a firearm.
-A resident must carry his or her driver’s license or state ID and must inform law enforcement that he or she is in possession of the firearm upon any in-person contact by a law enforcement officer.
-In terms of reciprocity, North Dakota will honor permits from states that have agreed to recognize North Dakota’s licenses.
+Open carry of handguns is legal for residents with a Concealed Weapon License (CWL) and for non-residents with a valid resident concealed carry license from a state that North Dakota honors.
+North Dakota has permitless concealed carry for adults that have been residents for at least 30 days and are not prohibited by state or federal law from possessing a firearm and non-residents with a valid resident concealed carry license from a state that North Dakota honors.
+A resident carrying under permitless concealed carry must carry his or her driver’s license or state ID and must inform law enforcement that he or she in possession of the firearm upon any in-person contact by a law enforcement officer.
+In terms of reciprocity, North Dakota will honor residents permits from states that have agreed to recognize North Dakota’s licenses.

 North Dakota issues Class 1 and Class 2 CWLs.
 Both licenses are equally valid within North Dakota but because of additional testing requirements, the holders of a Class 1 license have reciprocity in many more states than those who hold a Class 2 license.
 CWLs require completion of a state-certified firearms training course.
 North Dakota issues licenses to residents and full-time active-duty military stationed in North Dakota.
 A non-resident can be issued a CWL if he or she has a concealed carry permit from his or her home state (determined by the driver’s license) and his or her home state has reciprocity with North Dakota.